Heyimlulu/Heyimlulu/README.md

 # ⭐ My projects

 - [The Eye](https://github.com/Heyimlulu/The-Eye) is a website recreated from one of some many fake websites in [Welcome to the Game 2](https://store.steampowered.com/app/720250/Welcome_to_the_Game_II/)
-- [RacoonBot](https://top.gg/bot/734426328002068481) is a multifunction bot for fun, general, and utility commands.
+- [RacoonBot](https://top.gg/bot/734426328002068481) is a multipurpose bot for moderation, fun, general, and utility commands.
 It is also a funny and cute racoon ;3
-- [Paanya](https://top.gg/bot/829230505123119164) is a simple and fun discord bot with moderation, auto-color rank, text-to-speech, strawpoll commands and more coming soon
+- [Paanya](https://paanya.moe/) is a simple and fun discord bot with moderation, auto-color rank, text-to-speech, strawpoll commands
+- [Auto Insurance Project](https://autoinsuranceproject.herokuapp.com/) is an automobile insurance management application using the Spring Boot, Maven and Bootstrap frameworks

 # 🔧 Technologies & Tools